 - Make the hot honey.
 Combine the honey and chile slices in a saucepan and heat gently for 30 to 40 minutes.
 Whisk in the smoked paprika and keep warm.

 - Heat the oven to 400°F. Line a rimmed baking sheet with parchment and set an oiled wire rack inside.

 - Prepare the chicken tenders.
 Slice the chicken into strips.
 Whisk eggs in one bowl and combine the panko, spices, and oil in a separate bowl.

 - Cook the chicken strips.
 Dip each chicken tender into the egg, then coat with the panko mixture and set on the baking rack.
-Bake, flipping once, until chicken is cooked through to an internal temperature of 165°F.
+Bake, flipping once, until chicken is cooked to an internal temperature of 165°F.

 - Serve.
 Drizzle the baked chicken tenders with hot honey and serve immediately.

-Called the tender, there’s a small strip of meat that attaches the breast to the bone.
+A “tender” is a small strip of meat that attaches the breast to the bone.
 It’s still breast meat, technically, but it’s also more tender and, some say, more flavorful.

 Sure.
 Cut your chicken breasts into nugget-sized pieces and follow the recipe.
-The cooking time will likely be a little shorter, so start checking them for doneness after 20 minutes.
+The cooking time will be a little shorter, so start checking them for doneness after 20 minutes.

-- These chicken strips are best eaten immediately after making.
+- These chicken strips are best eaten immediately after making them.
 Leftovers can be stored in a sealed container in the fridge for up to 3 days.
 To reheat, place them on a wire rack set in a rimmed baking sheet and heat in a 400°F oven until warmed through and crispy.